Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 * Links (Internal & External): <br>
   Each of the links when clicked have been checked so that the user is directed to the desired location.

-The following bug was found early on
+The following bug was found early on:<br>
-Issue:<br>
 There was an issue in the Social Media Links  - 1 out of the 4 social media were clickable this is part of an un-ordered<br> list Item where each social media name showing would be clickable this bug appeared in initial commit